taw00/beam-rpm/README.md

 **READ THE DOCS!** <https://beam-docs.readthedocs.io/en/latest/rtd_pages/user_desktop_wallet_guide.html>

-***Important confusion point in the docs:***
 Please note that if you configure a `.cfg` configuration file, the file is expected to be located in whatever directory you are in when you run either the wallet or the node (hence the node example above).
 If you run the wallet from the desktop menus the _present working directory_ is your home directory.
-The project documentation suggests that the configuration file needs to be located where the binary executable is located, and this is incorrect.
-An issue has been filed on this point: <https://github.com/BeamMW/beam-docs/issues/2>

 ---